The Petersburg Project

 John E. Weyss, cartographer, Army of the Potomac

-John E. Weyss was born in Vienna, Austria, in 1820 and emigrated to New York City in 1848.
-Trained as an illustrator, Weyss accompanied the government's Mexican Boundary Survey (1849-1855), under the direction of U.S. Army topographical engineer Maj.
+John E. Weyss (1820-1903) was born in Vienna, Austria, in 1820 and emigrated to New York City in 1848.
+Trained as an illustrator, Weyss signed on for the government's Mexican Boundary Survey (1849-1855) under the direction of U.S. Army topographical engineer Maj.
 William Hemsley Emory, who later commanded the VI Corps, Army of the Potomac.
 Working as a civilian artist for the army, Weyss contributed many illustrations to Emory's report published 1857-1859.
 In addition, Weyss developed surveying skills and was credited as an authority on 11 of the report's maps.
-Weyss "drew a series of outline sketches that portrayed the entire length of the boundary line, so that even if the stone markers should be removed, some idea of their location would remain."
+Weyss "drew a series of outline sketches that portrayed the entire length of the boundary line, that even if the stone markers should be removed, some idea of their location would remain."
 (Goetzmann, Army Exploration, 205) Emory's chief assistant during the expedition was Lt.
 Nathaniel Michler of the Topographical Engineers, who worked closely with Weyss and continued as his patron throughout their careers.

 “John E. Weyss was a civilian who assisted triangulation and topography for nine maps and drew four maps, including two that he also surveyed.
 Weyss’ work was in the area of El Paso and the boundary running west ….”
 Rebert, A Civilian Surveyor on the United States-Mexico Boundary, 452